We believe no child should go hungry, especially over the summer.

 There’s many ways to support our work – make a donation, become a sponsor, choose I Can for Kids as a beneficiary of your event, or volunteer at our food pack assemblies.

-However you choose to be involved, together we’ll help hungry kids get the nutrition they need to learn, play and grow throughout the summer, giving them a much better start to their school year.
+However you choose to be involved, together we’ll help hungry kids get the nutrition they need to learn, play and grow throughout the summer, giving them a healthier start to their school year.